NAEP-AS-Challenge/reading-prediction/readme.md

 for collecting and analyzing data related to education in the United States and other nations.
 It provides statistical services for educators and education officials at the federal, State, and local levels;
-Congress; researchers; students; parents; and the media and the general public.
+Congress; researchers; students; parents; the media and the general public.
 NCES is located within the Institute of Education Sciences (IES), the research arm of the U.S. Department of Education.